Omer Rahamim: Public service

 In 2017, Rahamim was appointed as an advisor to MK Bezalel Smotrich.
 He served as Smotrich's advisor on the finance committee, and also coordinated Smotrich's relationship with rabbinical authorities.

 In 2019, Smotrich was appointed minister of transportation, and appointed Rahamim as his advisor.
 As an advisor to the minister of transportation, Rahamim dealt with the relationship between the Ministry and local authorities.

 In 2020, when Smotrich completed his role as minister of transportation and returned to the Knesset as an MK, Rahamim joined him, and served as his close advisor.

 In 2023, Smotrich was appointed minister of finance, and chose Rahamim as the minister's advisor to the Knesset and the Government.
 In his role, Rahamim was a key player in the Knesset Finance Committee, and the Ministerial Committee for Legislation.

 In June 2024, Rahamim was appointed CEO of the Yesha Council.

-In 2025, he was part of a delegation of Israeli leaders from Judea and Samaria who attended Donald Trump's inauguration in the United States.
+In 2025, he was part of a delegation of Israeli settlers from the West Bank who attended Donald Trump's inauguration in the United States.
 He attended the Conservative Political Action Conference (CPAC), and praised their resolution to "recognize Israel's sovereignty over Judea and Samaria".
 He traveled to the United Arab Emirates in March with an Israeli delegation, and participated in a Ramadan iftar meal with senior member of the UAE National Council Ali Rashid al-Nuaimi.